jeiks/Stealing_DL_Models/Copycat_CNN-Expansion/README.md

-# (preprint) Is Random Non-Labeled Data Enough to Steal Knowledge from Black-box Models and Generate Copycat CNN?
+# (under evaluation) Is Random Non-Labeled Data Enough to Steal Knowledge from Black-box Models and Generate Copycat CNN?

 ![copycat2](copycat2.svg)